 To buy ISBNs from this site, you must be based in the UK, Ireland or a British Overseas Territory.
-If you are based elsewhere, you can find your national ISBN Agency on the International ISBN Agency’s website here
+If you are publishing elsewhere, you can find your national ISBN Agency on the International ISBN Agency’s website here

 If you are going to publish only one book in only one format, the single ISBN will be enough.
 If you plan to publish more than one book, or to publish a revised edition of the original, or if you are going to publish your book in different formats (such as paperback and e-book), you will need a different ISBN for each version and each format, so ten ISBNs would be more suitable.
 Unused ISBNs remain valid indefinitely.

-All prices are inclusive of UK Standard Rate Value Added Tax
+All prices are inclusive of UK Standard Rate Value Added Tax.

 If you want to purchase larger quantities or to discuss your requirement in more detail, please email us at firstname.lastname@example.org